alexa/alexa-apis-for-python/CONTRIBUTING.md

 Since these model classes are auto-generated using the [JSON schemas](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html) in the developer documentation, we do not currently accept Pull Requests.

-All Pull Requests will be automatically closed.
+All Pull Requests will be automatically closed, unless the request is generic and applies across **ALL** model classes.

 ## Code of Conduct